Mohit-Rawat-7/Experiment-11/README.md

 5)-Rectangle Area Calculation: Write a C++ program to calculate the area of a rectangle using a class.

 6)-Destructor: Write a C++ program using a destructor.
+## THEORY-
+### Constructor:
+A constructor is a special class function used to initialize objects.
+It has the same name as the class and no return type.
+There are two main types:

+Default Constructor: Initializes objects with default values and can be automatically provided by the compiler if not explicitly defined.

+Parameterized Constructor: Initializes objects with specific values provided as arguments, allowing for customized object setup.
+Constructors can be overloaded, enabling multiple initialization methods.
+They are invoked automatically when an object is created.

+Copy Constructor: A copy constructor creates a new object as a duplicate of an existing object.
+It’s essential for classes managing dynamic resources to ensure proper copying and resource management, preventing issues like memory leaks.

+### Destructor:
+A destructor is a class function that cleans up resources when an object is destroyed.
+It shares the class’s name prefixed with a tilde (~).
+There can only be one destructor per class, and it is automatically called in reverse order of construction.
+For derived classes, the derived class's destructor is called first, followed by the base class's destructor.

 ### CODES-
 1-